andymsnz/ESP32CoffeePID/README.md

 - Improve Web-GUI and TFT presentation, and include near realtime updates for the boiler temp, as well as sting target; to improve headless use cases;
 - Add a shot timer using optocoupler detection for switch press, or the like;
 - Explore multiple PID options/modes (fuzzy etc) for flexibility;
-- I may get inspired and design a PCB / 3D printed housing; to improve packaging
+- I may get inspired and design a PCB / 3D printed housing; to improve packaging (I have a 0.1v of a PCB, but it requires some revisions, keeping it under lock and key for now)

 **Bill of materials: (what i used for v1.0)**